 How quickly can you get the delivery completed?

 Because here's the thing: You get paid what you get paid for any given delivery.
 However, if you can get more deliveries done in a given time, that's more money that you make.

-Let's say the average pay on a delivery is $10.
-If you can complete two deliveries per hour, that's a $20 hourly rate.
-Three deliveries in an hour bumps you up to $30/hour and four hourly deliveries nets you $40.
+Let's say the average payment per delivery is $10.
+If you can complete two per hour, that's a $20 hourly rate.
+Three deliveries in an hour bump you up to $30/hour, and four hourly deliveries nets you $40.

 Faster, shorter deliveries mean more deliveries per hour.
-If you can avoid wait times at restaurants, you can complete more deliveries.
+You can complete more food deliveries if you can avoid wait times at restaurants.
+Shop and deliver orders take more time than simply picking up a package.

 Why's this important?
-When you're running a business, the money you get from Uber Eats, customer tips, from the Grubhub and Doordash apps and others is NOT what you are earning.
-The pay from Uber Eats is not the same as a paycheck.
+When you're running a business, the money you get from Uber Eats and customer tips is NOT what you earn.
+This isn't the same as an Uber Eats paycheck.

-It's important that you know how much it costs to use your car.
+You must know how much it costs to use your car.
 It's rare to total out less than 30 cents per mile.
-Understand that for every mile you drive, you are reducing your earnings.
-Figure out how to drive less and you can increase your bottom line.

 Here's where you add it all up.